umd-fire-coml/2020-Image-Super-Resolution/data/README.md

 # Data
 This directory contains all of the datasets, the scripts to download and process them, and the Keras data generator.
-Refer to the directions in **Assemble the Dataset** to assemble the dataset used by the `DataGenerator`.
+Refer to the directions in **Assemble the Dataset**.
 ### __init__.py
 Marks this directory as the package `data`.
 Includes the `DataGenerator` class.
 ### augument.py